I’M WORRIED ABOUT SOMEONE.

 - Ask, “Have you thought about ending your life?”

 - Ask, “Are you having thoughts of suicide?”

-- Don’t try to solve anything, just listen.
+- You don’t have to solve anything, just listen.

 - Let them know it’s safe to share with you.

-- Call the Suicide and Crisis Lifeline for support 988
+- Call the Suicide and Crisis Lifeline at 988 to find a compassionate listener.

 - Text Crisis Text Line for free, 24/7 confidential support.
 Text LIV to 741741.

 You are not alone in helping them.
 For more support:

 - How do I know I should ask?